-- 19. (1) The Commission may establish one or more committees to- - (a) exercise any of the powers or perform any of the functions of the Commission,which the Commission delegates or assigns to such committee; or - (b) advise the Commission on any matter, which the Commission refers to such committee. - (2) A committee established under subsection (1)- - (a) may consist of two or more members, and such other persons, appointed by the Minister, after recommendation of the Commission, to serve for the term of the committee; - (b) must be chaired by one of the members of the Commission referred to in paragraph (a); and - (c) must have written terms of reference and its effective date and duration determined by the Commission.
+- (a) exercise any of the powers or perform any of the functions of the Commission,which the Commission delegates or assigns to such committee; or - (b) advise the Commission on any matter, which the Commission refers to such committee. - (3) A committee established under subsection (1)- - (a) may consist of two or more members, and such other persons, appointed by the Minister, after recommendation of the Commission, to serve for the term of the committee; - (b) must be chaired by one of the members of the Commission referred to in paragraph (a); and - (c) must have written terms of reference and its effective date and duration determined by the Commission.